Memorial Cross Park: History

 The Mission Santa Clara de Asís was founded along the banks of the Guadalupe River, with the first Mass held on January 12, 1777.
 In January 1779, the Guadalupe flooded the original site, destroying it, and a second site was blessed by Father Junipero Serra on November 11, 1779.
-The first site later was designated California Historical Landmark No. 250.
 The cornerstone for a new church was laid on November 19, 1781 at a third site, and after it was completed in May 1784, services were moved there from the temporary second site.

 This second Mission site is occupied by the present Mission (or Memorial) Cross Park, at the northeast corner of the intersection of De La Cruz and Martin.
 The city purchased the land as a park before 1907.
 Reportedly, there were four structures at the second site: a church and sacristry, measuring 6×25 varas (a vara is a customary unit of measurement equal to 0.8375 m); servant's quarters (5×10 varas); a kitchen and shop (5×10 varas); and a residence and storeroom (5×45 varas).
 The Native American Marcello, said to be "the Last of the Mission Indians", assisted in constructing the second site.
 A memorial cross which had been placed near the city's Southern Pacific railroad station in 1912 to mark the second Mission site was moved approximately 200 ft to the corner of Campbell and Franklin, where an old cornerstone had been unearthed in 1913.
 However, the precise locations of the first two sites have not been proven; a cultural resource management project was conducted in the late 1970s covering the purported sites prior to an expansion of San Jose International Airport, involving a surface survey and trenching, which provided no definitive evidence for the presence of the mission at the first two claimed locations.